ANIMAL RIGHTS FAQS

 "rights" that is plausible and allows us to avoid the controversial

 rights rhetoric and underpinnings.
-It is the notion that a "right" is the
+It is the notion that a "right"

 flip side of a moral imperative.
 If, ethically, we must